-THSS 752 - Training Grant Application (1-9).
-The Training Grant Application is a capstone project for the Translational and Health System Science (THSS) MS program.
+THSS 752 - Career Development Award Application (1-9).
+The Career Development Application is a capstone project for the Translational and Health System Science (THSS) MS program.
 The goal of the course is to apply the knowledge and skills gained from coursework to the development of a training grant suitable for submission to a funding agency.
-The Training Grant Application course is intended to be taken after, or concurrently with coursework.
-The training grant application will be assessed by a Training Grant Committee comprised of the student's advisor, and two additional members with subject area expertise.
+The Career Development Award Application course is intended to be taken after, or concurrently with coursework.
+The career development award application will be assessed by a Capstone Committee comprised of the student's advisor and two additional members with subject area expertise.
 The student is expected to select a scientifically relevant, feasible topic, in the area of clinical, translational, or health system science.
-Students are expected to develop a training plan and a research plan, as well as put together other essential elements of a training grant application.
+Students are expected to develop a training plan and a research plan, as well as put together other essential elements of a career development award application.
 Students are expected to draft all sections of the training plan and research plan.
 P-POI; Satisfactory/Unsatisfactory.